American Federation of State, County and Municipal Employees: Gerald McEntee presidency (1981–2012)

 Gerald McEntee was elected president of AFSCME following Wurf's death in 1981.
 AFSCME continued to grow in the 1980s, unionizing university employees and nursing home staff and merging with other unions.
 In 1982, the union voted to endorse the passage of federal, state, and local legislation to extend civil rights to gay and lesbian citizens.
 In 1989, a third of the locals and the headquarters of the dissolving National Union of Hospital and Health Care Employees (NUHHCE) joined AFSCME.
 In 1992, AFSCME was the first national union to back Bill Clinton in his presidential bid.
 AFSCME led an effort to oppose Clinton's signing of the North American Free Trade Agreement.
 In the late 1990s, AFSCME expanded its membership into Puerto Rico and Panama.
 The union was an early supporter of Barack Obama's 2008 presidential campaign.

 In 2011, McEntee announced his intention to retire from the union, declining to run for another term as president in 2012.
 McEntee was paid a gross salary of $1,020,751 in 2012, his last year on the job.
 McEntee's use of $325,000 in union money to charter private jets in 2010 and 2011 became an issue in the campaign to succeed him.

-Lee Saunders presidency (since 2012)
+Lee Saunders presidency (2012–2026)

 At the 2012 AFSCME Convention in Los Angeles, Lee Saunders was elected president of AFSCME.
 Laura Reyes was elected secretary-treasurer.
 Saunders defeated Civil Service Employees Association president Danny Donohue with 54% of the votes and was re-elected without opposition in July 2016.
 Previously, Saunders had been elected as secretary-treasurer in 2010 after Bill Lucy retired.
-During Saunders' tenure, the union has increased its membership and its political involvement.
+During Saunders's tenure, the union increased its membership and political involvement.

 Reyes stepped down as secretary-treasurer in 2017.
 AFSCME's International Executive Board elected Elissa McBride to the position in March 2017.

+Patrick Moran presidency (2026–present)

+Saunders announced his retirement in February 2026.
+At the 47th International Convention that August, Patrick Moran, formerly the president of AFSCME Council 3 in Maryland, was elected as the international president of AFSCME.
+Nicole Pollard was elected as secretary-treasurer, becoming the first African American woman to hold that position in the union's history.